RyanJ-Ellison/ryanj-ellison.github.io/_pages/FAQ.md

 **What does a PhD day-to-day look like?**

 This is a question that's very difficult to answer, as it will probably be different for every PhD student!
-I do think there are commonalities though, so I'm planning to write a post about this.
+To give you an illustrative example, I've writen a few articles about this, which can be found [here](https://ryanjellison.substack.com/p/a-wednesday-in-the-life-of-a-phd) and [here](https://ryanjellison.substack.com/p/a-thursday-in-the-life-of-a-phd-student).

 **How many hours a week do you work as a PhD?**